omegaT4224/conscious-multiverse.com/README.md

-# Omegat.net Here is the content to be added to your README.md file.
+# conscious–multiverse.comHere is the content to be added to your README.md file.

 Markdown
-# Omegat.net
+# conscious–multiverse.com

 ## OmegaTTranslator System